Firefighters in Greece struggle to control blazes in country’s northeast and near Athens

-ATHENS, Greece (AP) — Firefighters struggled Thursday against strong winds and hot, dry conditions to tame multiple wildfires burning for days in northeastern Greece and on the fringes of the country’s capital.
+ATHENS, Greece (AP) — Firefighters struggled Thursday against strong winds and hot, dry conditions to tame multiple wildfires that for days have burned forests and homes in northeastern Greece and on the fringes of the country’s capital.

 The wildfires have left 20 people dead over the last week.
 Eighteen of those, including two boys aged between 10 and 15, are believed to be migrants who crossed the nearby border with Turkey.
 Their bodies were found by firefighters near a shack in a burnt forest area in northeastern Greece.